grnet/e-science/ansible/README.md

 How to run yarn role
 --
+Before running an Ansible playbook for a bare vm in ~okeanos, following commands must be executed in the bare vm:

+    apt-get update
+    apt-get install -y python
 Choice of role must be given as argument from command line or else playbook wont run.
 For example

     ansible-playbook -i [path/ansible_hosts] [path/ansible/site.yml] -e "choose_role=yarn"